BennyOptions/icon-project.github.io/docs/icon_network.md

 | Transaction fee | on  |
 | SCORE audit     | off |

-To receive test ICX, please send email to `testicx@icon.foundation` with following information.
+To receive test ICX, please send an email to `testicx@icon.foundation` with the following information:
 - Testnet node url
 - Address to receive the testnet ICX.
 Address should start with `hx` followed by 20 byte string.

 ## Testnet for Exchanges
-Euljiro network is exclusively open to the exchange developers.
+The Euljiro Network is open exclusively to exchange developers.

 |              |                |
 |--------------|----------------|